teknostatik/blog/wordpress/2025-12-20-albums-of-the-year-2025.md

 Another album with very few words, and something else that I've spent a lot of time working to.
 Definitely something that demands being listened to all in one go, and it's short enough to do so.

 ### [Touch](https://intlanthem.bandcamp.com/album/touch) by Tortoise

->[First new Tortoise music in nine years - description to be added]

 The Cardiacs and Stereolab albums were a genuine surprise, but this isn't actually far behind.
 It's been a while since Tortoise released an album, and even longer since there was one this good (Probably _Standards_ by my reckoning).
 I'm not sure this will win them many new fans, but it also won't lose them any old ones.